davlloyd/devops-bootcamp-anz-2day/ANZ-Day1-Agile101.md

 # Agile 101

-> - You can't gather all the requirements up front
-- The requirements you do gather **will** change
-- There is always more to do than time and money will allow
+> You can't gather all the requirements up front.
+The requirements you do gather **will** change.
+There is always more to do than time and money will allow.

 -- The Agile Samurai, J. Rasmusson

-^ Open this presentation with [Deckset](http://www.decksetapp.com/)
-^ Jonas

 ---